Before continuing, please be aware of the following:

 After earning your guide certification, enjoy being a guide for a while; there's no need to rush.
 Deepen into your nature connection and your medicine.
 Find your edges.
 Embrace what it feels like for you to be alive.
 After gaining at least 6 months experience as a guide, consider if you’d like to step onto this path.
 We suggest you have at least 25 walks entered in the walk reports.
 Having the wisdom of experience goes a long way on this journey.

-The Mentor-Trainer Development Council (MTDC) will review your application and make recommendations to the Director of Training for assigning you to assistant positions on upcoming trainings.
+After you submit your application you will be contacted by Caitlin Williams, the ANFT administrator responsible for on-boarding assistants.
+After an on-boarding call, the Mentor-Trainer Development Council (MTDC) will review your application and make recommendations to the Director of Training for assigning you to assistant positions on upcoming trainings.
 Typically, you can expect a response within 6 weeks; however, at times we only review application quarterly.

 If you have questions about any part of the mentor’s path, please contact the Director of Practicum and Certification at firstname.lastname@example.org.
 If you have questions related to your participation on trainings as an aspect of your mentor-trainer pathway, please contact the Director of Training at email@example.com.